Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Acknowledgement

 \section{Acknowledgement}

-MC and AP acknowledge support from The Alan Turing Institute EPSRC grant EP/N510129/1.
-AP also acknowledges support from the National Group of Mathematical Physics (GNFM-INdAM), and by the EPSRC grant EP/P002625/1.
+We thank anonymous reviewers for helpful comments and suggestions.
+Christopher G. Brinton was supported in part by the Charles Koch Foundation.
+Qiong Wu, Zheng Zhang and Zhenming Liu are supported by NSF grants NSF-2008557, NSF-1835821, and NSF-1755769.
+Mihai Cucuringu and Andrea Pizzoferrato acknowledge support from The Alan Turing Institute EPSRC grant EP/N510129/1.
+Andrea Pizzoferrato also acknowledges support from the National Group of Mathematical Physics (GNFM-INdAM), and by the EPSRC grant EP/P002625/1.
+The authors acknowledge William \& Mary Research Computing for providing computational resources and technical support that have contributed to the results reported within this paper.